bonkbusiness/table-se-scraper-suite/README.md

 ## Features

+- **Product Datapoints:** All modules (scraper, exporters, QC) now use a harmonized, comprehensive set of product fields
 - **Modular architecture:** Each workflow (category, product, export, QC) is a dedicated module.
 - **Parallel scraping:** Categories and products fetched in parallel, with retries & throttling.
 - **Exclusion logic:** Easily skip unwanted categories/products via `exclusions.py`.